manwelja/tweeter/README.md

 -  Allows users to post tweets to the "Tweeter" site which also displays existing tweets
 -  Displays error messages if the tweet is empty or too long
 -  Toggles the visibiity of the compose section with the click of a button
+-  Presents the user with an up arrow so that they can quickly jump back to the top of the page
 -  Implements responsive design techniques so that the content displays properly across different media types
 -  Implements animations and interactive features to enhance the user experience